|West Highland Way CHALLENGE Race|

 So, from all of this experience the founders of the West Highland Way Challenge Race were inspired to create a race that welcomed and encouraged runners, joggers, walkers and anyone in between.
 Offer them all a friendly, inclusive event and the opportunity to give an ultra event a good go on the glorious West Highland Way long distance trail.

 They also wished the race to be fully supported by the race organisers, thus removing the need for every competitor to plan for, pay for and provide their own individual support crew of Driver, Support Runner, Support Car and the provision of drinks to the competitor and food and drinks to the support crew.
 With this ethos in mind, as soon as a competitor arrives at race Registration to their Finish or transport 'drop off after the race at Milngavie Train Station. the WHW Challenge Race organisers provide everything including the movment of competitors 7 drop bags during the race and their Finish Bag to Milngavie.
 This helps to make the event as affordable and hassle free as possible for UK, European and International competitors.

 Competitors reaching the summit of The Devil's Staircase in the 2016 race.
 Well done to everyone again who took part.

 The sunshine and heat that year made for a very tough race but hey ...... what about those sunrises and sunsets?
 Epic!

 Simply put, just turn up, do the run or walk with food and drink supplied, without imposing on others and at low cost.

 And of course the founders in setting up the Challenge race wished for all involved to have a huge amount of fun and adventure and celebrate the one team approach...

 The event has already grown from small beginnings

-- They were 5 competitors from Scotland and England in 2014.
+- 2014 welcomed 5 competitors from Scotland and England.

-- 11 competitors took part in 2015 including runners from UK, Australia, Belgium and Denmark.
+- 2015 welcomed 11 competitors including runners from UK, Australia, Belgium and Denmark.

 - 2016 welcomed 67 competitors took on the challenge including many from UK, Northern Ireland, Europe and one competitor from Nepal.